Nuhru1/Object-Detection-with-Flask-Docker-AWS/README.md

 The Objection detection Framwork used the YOLOv3.

 ### Deployement:
-  - AWS EC2 instance
+  - first option: AWS EC2 instance
-  - Amazon Elastic Container Registry (ECR), Amazon Elastic Container Service (ECS)
+  - Second option: Amazon Elastic Container Registry (ECR), Amazon Elastic Container Service (ECS)

 # Build the detection API and test it with Postman: